Sharad Navratri

 If you are placing a Kalash in your home or business premises during Navratri, then keep the following precautions in mind:

-• Placing the Kalash in the house’s Ishaan Kon (North, North-North-East, North-East, East-North-East and East directions) is very auspicious.
+- It is very encouraging that the Kalash be placed in the house’s Ishaan Kon (in the North, North-North-East, North-East, East-North-East, and East directions).

 What is the Method of Setting Up a Kalash During Sharad Navratri?